geovedi/book-notes/2022/and-there-was-light.notes.md

   - He expressed confidence in the long-term success of the anti-slavery cause and the importance of continuing the fight.

 ## Right Makes Might, 1859–1861

 ### Let Us Dare to Do Our Duty
 - Introduction:
   - Abraham Lincoln's journey to the presidency during a tumultuous period in American history.
   - Political divisions over slavery and regional tensions shaped the landscape.
-- Section 1: The Slavery Question and Southern Defiance:
+- The Slavery Question and Southern Defiance:
   - The issue of slavery's morality and expansion was central.
   - White Southern interest staunchly defended slavery, framing it as essential and aligned with God and religion.
   - The Harpers Ferry raid led by John Brown symbolized the growing conflict, with Brown's execution intensifying tensions.
   - Southern leaders contemplated arming for defense.
-- Section 2: Lincoln's Rise and National Ambitions:
+- Lincoln's Rise and National Ambitions:
   - Lincoln's defeat in the 1858 Senate race did not deter his national ambitions.
   - He emphasized the importance of principles and conviction in the face of moral challenges.
   - Lincoln's debates with Stephen Douglas and his speeches earned him recognition and reputation.
   - The Republican party recognized his potential and dispatched him to Albany.
-- Section 3: Cooper Union Address and Presidential Nomination:
+- Cooper Union Address and Presidential Nomination:
   - Lincoln's speech at Cooper Union in 1860 showcased his logical and reasoned arguments against slavery's expansion.
   - He emphasized that Republicans didn't intend to interfere with slavery where it existed but opposed its expansion.
   - Lincoln's emphasis on democracy, evidence-based decision-making, and a united Union stood out.
   - Lincoln's nomination at the Republican National Convention in Chicago marked a turning point in his journey.
-- Section 4: Lincoln's Campaign and Challenges:
+- Lincoln's Campaign and Challenges:
   - Lincoln's nomination was unexpected and marked by humility and the desire for unity.
   - The campaign ahead required a delicate balance of not giving offense and staying firm on principles.
   - His opponents criticized him as inexperienced and unworthy.